About a month ago, I undertook a new home project renovation:

 Unfortunately, more of these things won’t make a difference.

-No, you’d end up like Bran Stark, with all the information of the ages and the ability to soar to great heights and look at everyone and everything through the lens of a bird…
+It’s more likely you’d end up like Bran Stark from Game of Thrones, with all the information of the ages and the ability to soar to great heights and look at everyone and everything through the lens of a bird…

-…but when you wake up, you’re still just sitting in a chair by a tree, next to a castrated guy who recently betrayed your family.
+…but when you wake up, you’re still just a dude sitting in a wheelchair by a tree, next to a eunuch who recently tried to kill your whole family.

 People say we’re in the “Information Age” – as if information is the Holy Grail that defines this generation and the next (true story, I believed the hype for the last decade, now I’m over it).